Hazegard/Goauld-doc/content/en/03-server/04-healthcheck.md

 ```

 > [!NOTE]
-> The "S" is required at the end of the echo
+> The "S" is a tag byte indicating the payload is SSH traffic.

 ## Plain SSH